ARM-software/lisa/doc/setup.rst

-To help expose these tracepoints (and any additional one we might require in the future) as trace events, an external module is required and is provided under the name of sched_tp in $LISA_HOME/tools/kmodules/sched_tp
+To help expose these tracepoints (and any additional one we might require in the future) as trace events, an external module is required and is provided under the name of sched_tp in $LISA_HOME/lisa/_assets/kmodules/sched_tp

 Building a module
 -----------------

+LISA Python package will compile and load the module automatically when required for tracing so there is usually no reason to do so manually.

-The process is standard Linux external module build step.
+In case this is still required, the process is standard Linux external module build step.
 Helper scripts are provides too.

 Build
 .....

 .. code-block:: sh

-  $LISA_HOME/tools/kmodules/build_module path/to/kernel path/to/kmodule [path/to/install/modules]
+  $LISA_HOME/lisa/_assets/kmodules/build_module path/to/kernel path/to/kmodule [path/to/install/modules]

 This will build the module against the provided kernel tree and install it in ``path/to/install/module`` if provided otherwise install it in